 What Type of Business Can Borrow From CSC?

 Most types of small businesses qualify.
 You need to have been operating for a certain amount of time.
-The business should not be a pyramid scheme, gambling company or non-profit organization.
+The business should not be a pyramid scheme, gambling company, or non-profit organization.

 What Can the Loan be Used For?

 Clear Skies Capital provides loans that can be used for most business needs.
-You can use it for working capital, purchasing equipment, buying stock, upgrading your technology or hiring new staff.
+You can use it for working capital, purchasing equipment, buying stock, upgrading your technology, or hiring new staff.
 You may have a business emergency and need the money to tide you over this difficult time.
 You may need to get your business on an even keel in case you are deployed, or perhaps you need to pay taxes.

 Clear Skies Capital Understands Your Needs

 Veterans are often encouraged to go into business after their military service and many do very well.
-This is possibly because the character attributes that are developed in the military such as hard work and discipline are the same as those needed to succeed in business.
+This is possible because the character attributes that are developed in the military such as hard work and discipline are the same as those needed to succeed in business.